andrejohnson/web-sprint-challenge-javascript-fundamentals/README.md

 3. Explain what a closure is.

-closure is when a inner function and use all of the putter functions
+closure is when a inner function can use all of the outter functions

 4. Describe the four principles of the 'this' keyword.